2.18. Import Products

 Import procedure in Store Manager allows to download necessary data from a file of csv, xml, xls, xlsx, ods, txt and xml formats to your store.

-Clicking the import button you move to the second stage of the process - the choice of file to import.
+Click the [Import] button to move to the second stage of the process - the choice of file to import.

 At this point please remember some important conditions: